Yamuna: 1994 water sharing agreement

 The stretch of the river from its origin at Yamunotri to Okhla barrage in Delhi is called "Upper Yamuna".
 A Memorandum of Understanding (MoU) was signed amongst the five basin states (Himachal Pradesh, Uttar Pradesh, Uttarakhand, Haryana, Rajasthan, and Delhi) on 12 May 1994 for sharing of its waters.
 This led to the formation of the Upper Yamuna River Board under India's Ministry of Water Resources, whose primary functions are: regulation of the available flows amongst the beneficiary states and monitoring the return flows; monitoring conservation and upgrading the quality of surface and groundwater; maintaining hydro-meteorological data for the basin; overviewing plans for watershed management; and monitoring and reviewing the progress of all projects up to and including Okhla barrage.

 Flood forecasting systems are established at Poanta Sahib, where Tons, Pawar and Giri tributaries meet.
 The river take 60 hours to travel from Tajewala to Delhi, thus allowing a two-day advance flood warning period.
 The Central Water Commission started flood-forecasting services in 1958 with its first forecasting station on Yamuna at Delhi Railway Bridge.

 Barrages

-Yamuna has the following dams and barrages (eight including old replaced barrages, nine including a new proposed barrage), from north-west to southeast:
+The Yamuna has the following dams and barrages (eight including old replaced barrages, nine including a new proposed barrage), from north-west to southeast: